Elderberry Whine - An Overview of Sambucus

 When you think of elderberry most likely you conjure up thoughts of homemade wine, or perhaps the image of a large, billowing white flowered shrub growing in the road ditch.
 Few of us think of elderberry as a beautiful landscape ornamental.
 Could it be that we're so use to seeing this plant, we fail to see its beauty?
 Like a bright yellow field of goldenrod we appreciate its beauty but we would never think of growing this common weed in our garden.
 Last July when driving south on I-65 to Nashville the roadside was littered with thousands of elderberry plants in full bloom.
 I was amazed by the big bold flowers and the diversity of plant and flower shapes.
 Some blooms were small while some were big.
 Others were round like jumbo snowballs and still others were flat and resembled the flowers of Queen Ann's lace.
 It was a spectacular sight and a great example of natural diversity!
 Does anyone else driving this highway see what I see, I wondered?
 Like many of our best native landscape plants it seems the plant has to travel to Europe before we can appreciate its beauty and usefulness as a landscape plant.

-One of my favorite selections of European Elderberry is Sambucus nigra 'Pulverulenta'.
-This white and green variegated selection that looks as if someone has splashed it with white paint.
-The new growth is particularly white and from a distance it appears as if it's in bloom even when it's not.
-The white variegation is that pronounced.
-There is also a purple leafed form sold under the name Sambucus nigra 'Guincho Purple'.
-It is an attractive plant in the spring when the leaves are a dark purple, but unfortunately is turns green as grass in summer.
-It is no longer a plant that I would no longer recommend growing.
-The good news is that the English have developed a new cultivar call BLACK BEAUTY™.
-This plant has outstanding glossy black leaves and is the first elder with pink flowers.
+BLACK BEAUTY™ This plant has outstanding glossy black leaves and is the first elder with pink flowers.
 Black Beauty is perhaps a plant best reserved for cooler climates.
 It has found a very strong following in the Pacific Northwest.
 In Southern climates leaf spotting can be a problem if the plants are not given adequate moisture.
 Also, this is a plant that takes a few years to reach its peak in the garden.
-As a young plant it tends to grow rather horizontally.
 Plenty of pinching when the plant is young will help to build a more bushy, upright plant.

 BLACK LACE™ is in my opinion the best ornamental elder thus far.
 It is an exciting new plant that comes by way of the breeding program at East Malling Research Station in England.
 This beauty has velvet-black leaves that are finely cut and lacy.
 At first glance you might mistake this plant for an exotic form of Japanese maple, but it's not and the big pink flowers prove it.
-It will be available at retail nationally in 2007.
 It holds its color well, even in the heat of the South.
-Black Lace a remarkable plant in every respect, and it will be the plant that changes everyone's opinion of elderberry as an ornamental.
+Black Lace is a remarkable plant in every respect, and it is the plant that has changed everyone's opinion of elderberry as an ornamental.
 It's unique color, texture and flower color combine to create an outstanding garden plant.
-Black Lace stands above all selections of ornamental elderberry and will find a home is most every garden.
+Black Lace stands above all selections of ornamental elderberry and will find a home in most every garden.

 Patent Info: Black Beauty™ Sambucus nigra 'Gerda' PP: 12305 Can.
 Can.: 2663; Black Lace™ Sambucus nigra 'Eva' PP: 15575 Can.
 Can.: 2633;